America First Political Action Conference: 2023–2024

 The fourth AFPAC was postponed after Fuentes claimed to have difficulty hosting the event in Washington, D.C., near CPAC in March 2023.
 After being removed from the premises of CPAC on March 2, Fuentes organized a brief rally at the Residence Inn by Marriott across from CPAC two days later.
 During his speech, Fuentes endorsed and expanded upon a CPAC speech in which Daily Wire host Michael Knowles called to "eradicate transgenderism" by adding that Satanism, feminism, liberalism, and Judaism should similarly be eradicated.
 On December 4, Fuentes announced that the fourth AFPAC event will not go ahead in December (as it was previously announced it would take place), but would instead take place in 2024.

 In June 2024, Fuentes and far right influencer Jake Shields were prevented from attending the Turning Point Action conference in Detroit.
 Fuentes and his group were removed from the planned AFPAC venue, the Russell Industrial Center in Detroit, Michigan, shortly before the event was scheduled to take place.
 The next day, Fuentes addressed a crowd by megaphone outside of Huntington Place and stated his intention to reschedule the conference.
 This was also attended by Sulaiman Ahmed, an online disinformation influencer, far right social media personality Lucas Gage, and David Duke, formerly of the Ku Klux Klan.

+Dissolution

+In April 2026, The New York Times reported that Fuentes chose to discontinue AFPAC due to concerns for his personal safety.
+He says he debated starting a Substack column instead, but was too lazy to do so.